dougeby/IntuneDocs/intune/device-compliance-get-started.md

 You deploy compliance policy to users.
 When a compliance policy is deployed to a user, the user's devices are checked for compliance.
 To learn about how long it takes for mobile devices to get a policy after the policy is deployed, see Manage settings and features on your devices.

+#### Actions for non-compliance

+The actions for noncompliance allow you to configure a time-ordered sequence of actions that are applied to devices that don't meet the compliance policy criteria.
+For more information, see [Automate actions for noncompliance](actions-for-noncompliance.md).

 ##  Using device compliance policies in the Intune classic portal vs. Azure portal

 Note the main differences to help you transition to the new device compliance policy work-flow in the Azure portal.